IanTerzo/Neutron/README.md

 Make desktop applications using HTML and CSS with python

 ## What is Neutron
-Neutron will allow developers to design modern application in python using CSS and HTML in python.
-Neutron will provide a seamless integration with python and html, for example:
+Neutron will allow developers to design modern applications in python using CSS and HTML.
+For example:
 ```
 import Neutron